PhanLam1101/ChatApp/README.md

 Do not close the C++ program window while the application is running.
 If it is closed, the chat app may stop working correctly.
 If this happens, close the application and start it again.

+The Server and the Client should be under the same network (LAN).
+If not, a Virtual LAN could be used to run the app.
 ## Troubleshooting

 If you have trouble starting or using the application, try the following: